OjerIsaac/crud_nestjs/README.md

-# JUNIOR BACKEND DEVELOPER ASSESSMENT
+# SIMPLE CRUD API USING NESTJS
 This is a simple CRUD API powered by Nodejs, Nextjs and TS

 ## Requirements